 Size of File

-While Jane doesn’t limit you on size, the bigger the file the longer it will take to optimize and upload.
-A good general rule is to keep your files under 3MB.
+Jane does have a file size maximum for both the Charts area and the Files area, which is 50MB.
 Most scanners are set by default to a very high resolution - more than you need for this type of scan.
 High resolutions create larger files which take time to upload.
 “Screen Resolution” is enough.

 Format of File